Little League Players - Rookies

 • A calendar of rehearsals can be found here.

-• Registration for this group is $100 and includes a Play Inc Arts Youth Theatre t-shirt.
+• Registration for this group is $100 and includes a Play Inc Youth Theatre t-shirt.

 About the program

-Little League Players is open to students who have completed 2nd grade up through 4th grade, who will be at least age 8 (or turning 8 by Sept.
-1, 2025).
-We rehearse during the 2nd, 3rd, and 4th weeks of June at Cambridge Middle School from 1:00-4:00.
+Little League Players rehearse Monday-Thursday at Cambridge Middle School from 10 am - noon for most of the rehearsal days.
+The final week we will shift the time to afternoons, to pull the entire program together.
 This program is designed to introduce students to theatre, help develop performing skills for returning students, and cultivate a foundation for being on stage that the students can carry into the middle school program.
-We rely heavily on theatre games and play in this program, all the while rehearsing a short youth musical.
+We rely heavily on theatre games and play in this program, all the while rehearsing a short youth production.

 Performance/Share Day

-The students in Little League Players will showcase their hard work at our performance on the final day of the program, June 26th.
-Participants arrive at the regular 1pm time to do a final dress rehearsal, followed by some games and activities to get their nervous jitters out!
+The students in Little League Players will showcase their hard work at our performance on the final day of the program, June 25th.
+Participants arrive at 1pm to do a final dress rehearsal with BOTH Little League Player groups combined.
 We welcome family and friends to watch the performance at 3pm in the Cafetorium at Cambridge Middle School.
 There is no cost to attend, but we gladly accept free will donations.
-After the Little League Player portion of the event, the audience will get a “sneak peek” at the work being done for both of the other programs the older students are working on, with a staged number from Finding Nemo, Jr. and Guys and Dolls each being shared.
+After the Little League Player portion of the event, the audience will get a “sneak peek” at the work being done for both of the other programs the older students are working on, with a staged number from Peter Pan, Jr. and Pirates!
+The Penzance Musical each being shared.
 The performance concludes with the Little League Players returning to the stage one final time to close their season with the song “I Sing the Body Electric.”
 This song is one that concludes ALL Summer Youth Theatre productions.

-• Registration for this group is $90 and includes a Play Inc Arts Youth Theatre t-shirt.
+• Registration for this group is $125 and includes a Play Inc Youth Theatre t-shirt.

 Performance/Share Day

-The students in Little League Players will showcase their hard work at our performance on the final day of the program, June 26th.
-Participants arrive at 1pm to do a final dress rehearsal with BOTH Little League Player groups combined, followed by some games and activities to get their nervous jitters out!
+The students in Little League Players will showcase their hard work at our performance on the final day of the program, June 25th.
+Participants arrive at the regular 1pm time to do a final dress rehearsal, followed by some games and activities to get their nervous jitters out!
 We welcome family and friends to watch the performance at 3pm in the Cafetorium at Cambridge Middle School.
 There is no cost to attend, but we gladly accept free will donations.
-After the Little League Player portion of the event, the audience will get a “sneak peek” at the work being done for both of the other programs the older students are working on, with a staged number from Finding Nemo, Jr. and Guys and Dolls each being shared.
+After the Little League Player portion of the event, the audience will get a “sneak peek” at the work being done for both of the other programs the older students are working on, with a staged number from Peter Pan, Jr.. and Pirates!
+The Penzance Musical each being shared.
 The performance concludes with the Little League Players returning to the stage one final time to close their season with the song “I Sing the Body Electric.”
 This song is one that concludes ALL Summer Youth Theatre productions.

-Registration closes on May 2nd or when the program is full.
+This program is open to the first 30 students who enroll.
+Registration closes on May 1st or when the program is full.